 - Rearview mirrors on both handlebars

 - Adjustable footrests

 No, lane splitting is not legal in Nevada.
 This means that it is against the law for motorcycle riders to ride between moving or stationary vehicles that occupy adjacent traffic lanes.
 If you lane split in Nevada, you could receive a traffic ticket and a fine.
 However, lane sharing is legal for motorcycle riders in Nevada.
 This means that motorcycle riders may ride side-by-side with other motorcycles in the same lane if both parties consent.

 Hurt in a Motorcycle Accident?
 Talk to a Lawyer Now

 If you or a loved one has been hurt in a motorcycle accident in Nevada, you may be entitled to compensation for your losses.
-Our skilled and experienced Las Vegas motorcycle accident attorneys will investigate every aspect of your accident and build a strong case on your behalf.
+Our skilled and experienced motorcycle accident attorneys in Las Vegas will investigate every aspect of your accident and build a strong case on your behalf.
 We will hold the at-fault parties accountable and fight for the full and fair compensation you deserve.